oleg-nenashev/jenkins-tables-to-divs-config-migration-testenv/README.md

 ## Usage

-You will need Docker and make to run this demo.
+You will need Docker and make to run this test environment.

-1. `make run` will run the image in the default mode.
+1. Execute `make run` will run the Jenkins container with the default UI.
-   You can also use `make run-preview` to run the theme with other UI improvements which are in preview.
+   See the commands for additional modes below.
 2. Go to the `http://localhost:8080`.
 3. Login with one of the user accounts (see below).
 4. Try out the theme, submit a GitHub Issue to this repository if you discover any compatibility issues.